curl/curl-www/docs/adv_2018-b3bf.md

 VULNERABILITY
 -------------

-libcurl might leak authentication data to third parties.
+curl might leak authentication data to third parties.

-When asked to send custom headers in its HTTP requests, libcurl will send that set of headers first to the host in the initial URL but also, if asked to follow redirects and a 30X HTTP response code is returned, to the host mentioned in URL in the `Location:` response header value.
+When asked to send custom headers in its HTTP requests, curl will send that set of headers first to the host in the initial URL but also, if asked to follow redirects and a 30X HTTP response code is returned, to the host mentioned in URL in the `Location:` response header value.